Skip to content

 • Define commands to execute on file changes

-You can customise the development mode experience by modifying the devmode.config.yaml file.
+You can customise the development mode experience by modifying these values in the config.yaml file.

 Some ways to customise include: